singlecell-spatialomics-korea/singlecell-spatialomics-korea.github.io/pages/researchers.md

 ## Researchers

-List of Researchers connected via SCSOK.
+Our researchers connected via SCSOK.

 {% for p in site.data.researchers %}
 - {{ p.name }}